Cooper-Moreland/EngNotebook3/README.md

 ### Reflection

 Versions are the history of your document and branches are your personal sandbox to use as a testing ground without ruining the current build.
+No obstacles to be talked about.
+The key is too short as a useful part in real life so I recommend you double the length.

 ## SwingArm